Francisco Camps: Biography

-Gürtel case
+Gürtel affair

-In February 2009 Camps was implicated in a scandal known as the Gürtel Case (Caso Gürtel) relating to an alleged criminal network controlled by businessman Francisco Correa. ("Gürtel" is the German translation for the businessman's surname, Correa/belt).
+In February 2009 Camps was implicated in a scandal known as the Gürtel affair (Caso Gürtel) relating to an alleged criminal network controlled by businessman Francisco Correa. ("Gürtel" is the German translation for the businessman's surname, Correa/belt).

 In March 2009, Camps was one of several PP figures accused by magistrate Baltasar Garzón of taking bribes.

 Garzón alleged that Camps received €12,000 towards a tailor's bill from an associate of Correa.
 For two years Camps was to claim that he paid for the clothes himself.

 The case against Camps was transferred to a local court in Valencia which, in August 2009, ruled that Camps had not committed a crime.

 In May 2010 Camps' bribery case reopened as the High Court in Madrid ruled that there was enough evidence to bring a case against him.
 Camps was reelected as President of Valencia in May 2011, although the case threatened to undermine his political career.
-On 20 July 2011, Camps resigned as Valencian premier and leader of the Valencian Partido Popular in order to avoid standing trial while in office.
+On 20 July 2011, Camps resigned as Valencian president and leader of the Valencian Partido Popular in order to avoid standing trial while in office.
 He continued to maintain his innocence although he said that he may have received presents.

 On 25 January 2012 he was declared 'not guilty' by a popular jury.

 Six years later, on 25 January 2018 Ricardo Costa, Mr. Camps's old colleague, admitted that the People's Party in the Valencian Community was financed with "dirty money".
 This acknowledgement was helpful for the inquiry into political financing using "Associations" in several provinces of the Valencian Country.